Wasatch Citizens Series

 Race Rules

 A skier who overtakes another on the track must go around the slower skier.
 No "tracking" is allowed in Wasatch Citizens Series races.
-In classical technique events, at least two tracks are available around the entire course wherever possible.
+In classic technique events, at least two tracks are available around the entire course wherever possible.
 In all events, slower racers should stay as far to the right as possible to allow faster skiers to pass.
 Intentional interference with another racer will be cause for disqualification.
-Complaints should be taken to the Wasatch Citizens Series race coordinator.
+Complaints should be taken to the Wasatch Citizens Series race director.

 It is the responsibility of each skier to be at the start on time.
 A racer who is late for the start will not receive any time adjustment.